Member-only story

 Only once in my life have I gone to a guitar store with the intent to make a purchase without having a good idea of what I was looking for.
 That was special — it was my fortieth birthday.
 (I ended up with a very nice Ibanez semi-hollow body, by the way.)

-In every other instance, I spend a lot of time researching before getting serious about buying.
-What kind of guitars are…
+I spend a lot of time researching before getting serious about buying.

 --